GIScience/gis-training-resource-center/content/Module_3/en_qgis_module_3_ex5.md

     * The “Layer Properties” Window of the data layer will open.
 Click on “Information”.
     * Under the headline “Coordinate Reference System (CRS)” you find all information about the CRS.
 The most important are:
     - __Name:__     Here you find the EPSG Code.
-    - __Unites:__    Here you can find whether it is possible to use meters with this data layer, degrees or latitude and longitude.
+    - __Unites:__    Here you can find whether it is possible to use meters with this data layer, degrees or latitude and longitude. <!--ADD: Why is it a problem?
+Add explanation-->
 4. This will be a problem as soon as we do something different then just displaying the layers.
 Since we want to manipulate the layers in the next step we need to reproject them first ([Wiki Video](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_projections_wiki.html#changing-the-projection-of-a-vector-layer)).
     * Click on the `Vector` tab -> `Data Management Tools` -> `Reproject Layer` or search for the tool in the `Processing Toolbox`.
     * As `Input layer` select __"VIIRS_20240721_20240803_MinimumFloodExtent_PAK.shp"__